codeup-germain/Esports-Analysis/README.md

 League of Legends is growing and with that comes increasing demands from coaches, analysts, casters, and the game developers.
 Coaches, analysts, and casters always need good data to make key decisions and develop better strategies and deeper understandings of what is the most important factors of a game.
 Game developers need to keep the game fair and fun, to continue developing their playerbase to stay at the top of esports and gaming popularity.

 ### Proposed solution
-Create a machine learning model that can accuratly determine the team that will win based on certian features of a game, and what features have the largest impact on a teams success.
+Create a machine learning model that can accuratly determine the team that will win based on certian features of a game, and what features have the largest impact on a team's success.

 # Table of contents
 <!-- Add a table of contents for your project -->